alezkv/actions-setup-github-comment/README.md

 ### `version`

 Optional.
-The version of tfcmt.
+The version of github-comment.
 Default is "latest".

 ## Usage